Maratyszcza/PeachPy/README.rst

 - Automatic register allocation.

-  * PeachPy is flexible and lets mix auto-allocated and hardcoded registers in the same code.
+  * PeachPy is flexible and allows mixing auto-allocated and hardcoded registers in the same code.

 - Automation of routine tasks in assembly programming: